Parent PLUS Loans

 Parents often have stronger discharge cases: age, no degree benefit, fixed income.
 Chapter 13 codebtor stay protects the student.

-Why Parents May Have Stronger Cases
+Why Parents May Have Stronger Discharge Cases

 Codebtor Stay in Chapter 13